patrick-llgc/Learning-Deep-Learning/paper_notes/video_ldm.md

 It is also cited by Sora as one comparison baseline.
 Video LDM is widely used in research projects due to its simplicity and compute efficiency.

-The temporal consistency of the long drive video is still not very good, without fixed appearances for a given object.
-Similar to that in [Drive into the Future](drive_wm.md).
+The temporal consistency of the long drive video is still NOT good, without fixed appearances for a given object.
+Similar to that in [Drive into the Future](drive_wm.md). --> This is significantly improved by [SVD: Stable Video Diffusion](https://arxiv.org/abs/2311.15127), which is a native video model.

 Video generation displays multimodality, but not controllability (it is conditioned on simple weather conditions, and crowdedness, and optionally bbox).
 In this sense it is NOT a world model.